 The first incarnation of Rock Lodge was completed in 1983, with an access road having been built in the same year.
 In 1994, Ulusaba was purchased by Sir Richard Branson.
 Both Rock and Safari Lodges were entirely rebuilt, and have been transformed into world-class lodges.
 In 2008 the Treehouse Suite was built at Safari Lodge, giving guests the opportunity to get even closer to the Xikwenga Dam and watering hole, and in 2009 the Cliff Lodge Suites were completed at Rock Lodge.

 Karl has been an integral part of the Ulusaba family since joining the award-winning Private Game Reserve in 2000 with his wife Llané.
-Prior to being appointed as Ulusaba's General Managers in 2006, Llané previously held the position of Executive Lodge Manager at Ulusaba while Karl held the position of Head Ranger.
+Prior to being appointed as Ulusaba's General Manager in 2006, Karl held the position of Head Ranger.
 Karl is responsible for the day to day management of Ulusaba, comprising of Rock Lodge and Safari Lodge, and over 100 staff.
 Karl and Llané were instrumental in establishing Ulusaba's charity arm, Pride n' Purpose.